ECO-Qube/capi-gce-demo/README.md

 You can go back to the previous steps and repeat them to

-WIP: I think the management cluster needs to have less resources like the machine ones, as they are not needed and conceptually wrong to have like this.
-The management cluster also needs to not have the kubeadm control plane etc. because the management cluster should have it and handle the workload cluster (would be cool to have two separate commands for generating the resources...)
+WIP: Why the management cluster also has a worker node?
+LOoks needed though:

+Note: It’s required to have at least one worker node to schedule Cluster API workloads (i.e. controllers).
+A cluster with a single control plane node won’t be sufficient due to the NoSchedule taint.
+If a worker node isn’t available, clusterctl init will timeout.

+From `move` docs

 ## Setting up OpenFaaS